-The regular meeting of the Board of Education of Independent School District No. 347 of Willmar, Minnesota, was called to order on Tuesday, May 29, 2007, at 4:00 p.m., at the Willmar Education and Arts Center, Vice-Chair Brad Schmidt, presiding.
+The regular meeting of the Board of Education of Independent School District No. 347 of Willmar, Minnesota, was called to order on Monday, January 22, 2007, at 5:00 p.m., at the Willmar Education and Arts Center, Chair Mike Carlson, presiding.

-Members Present: Wayne Lenzmeier, Shawn Mueske, Eric Roberts, Brad Schmidt, Sandi Unger, Dion Warne
+Members Present: Mike Carlson, Wayne Lenzmeier, Shawn Mueske, Eric Roberts, Brad Schmidt, Sandi Unger, Dion Warne

 The Board began with the Pledge of Allegiance.

-Motion by Shawn Mueske, seconded by Eric Roberts, to approve the Agenda.
-Motion carried.
+Motion by Dion Warne, seconded by Sandi Unger, to approve the Agenda.